MaxiFernandezG/MaxiFernandezG/README.md

   <samp>
 Welcome to my profile!<br/>
 <br/>
-Welcome to my repository, my name is Maximiliano Fernández.
+Welcome to my repository.
+My name is Maximiliano Fernández.
 I’m from La Plata, Buenos Aires, Argentina.
 I am a mechanical engineer and I am studying a Python course to complement my knowledge in Data Science, a new world I am discovering day by day.
 I love technology and the way it help us to take the right decision, to choose better.
 It is amazing how it connects the world.
 Nowadays, I am programming in the following technologies: Python and SQL.
 My interests are Machine Learning, Deep Learning and data analysis.